Salman Khan’s Hair Transplant Journey

 The Role of Post-Operative Protocols

-At NeoGraft, we combine surgical restoration with PRP/GFC protocols (Platelet-Rich Plasma / Growth Factor Concentrate) to maximise graft survival and accelerate the maturation of transplanted follicles.
-PRP involves drawing the patient’s own blood, concentrating the growth factors, and injecting them into the scalp at strategic intervals post-surgery.
-GFC represents the next generation of this approach, with a higher concentration of autologous growth factors.
+Even the most technically excellent hair transplant will underperform without robust post-operative support.
+At NeoGraft, we combine surgical restoration with PRP/GFC protocols (Platelet-Rich Plasma / Growth Factor Concentrate) to maximise graft survival and accelerate follicle maturation.
+PRP involves drawing the patient’s own blood, concentrating growth factors, and injecting them into the scalp at strategic intervals post-procedure.
+The result is faster growth cycle entry, reduced shock loss, and more consistent final density — outcomes that align with what has been publicly observed in the celebrity cases most consistent with quality FUE work.

 A Clinical Perspective on Celebrity Hair Loss